bbauska/zombiePolitics/README.md

 ity disappears altogether and whether we will come to find ourselves living under either a democratic or authoritarian social order.
-This is not merely a political and ethical matter but also a matter of how we take seriously the task of educating our­ selves more critically in the fixture.
+This is not merely a political and ethical matter but also a matter of how we take seriously the task of educating our­ selves more critically in the fixture.</p>

-We haven’t always looked away.
-When Emmett Till’s battered, brutalized, and broken 14-year-old body was open to public viewing in Chicago after he was murdered in Mississippi in 1955, his mother refused to have him interred in a closed casket.
+<p>We haven’t always looked away.
+When Emmett Till’s battered, brutalized,
+and broken 14-year-old body was open to public viewing in Chicago after he was murdered in Mississippi in 1955, his mother refused to have him interred in a closed casket.
 His mutilated and swollen head, his face disfigured and missing an eye, made